Autodesk-Forge/forge-api-nodejs-client/README.md

 #### 2-Legged Token

 This type of token is given directly to the application.
-To get a 2-legged token run the following code:
+To get a 2-legged token run the following code.
+Note that you need to replace `your-client-id` and `your-client-secret` with your [app](https://developer.autodesk.com/myapps)'s client ID and client secret.

 ``` JavaScript
 var ForgeSDK = require('forge-apis');